racoonraduggy12/linux-clock-hud/README.md

 Click on the green "<> code" button on the right of this github page, then click on download zip.

-Extract the .zip then change directory to the path with the time-overlay.py file by running the follwing in your terminal replacing <path/to/.py/file> with the actual path to time-overlay.py that you downloaded:
+Extract the .zip then change directory to the path with the time-overlay.py file by running the follwing in your terminal replacing <path/to/.py/file> with the actual path to teh directory containing time-overlay.py that you downloaded (eg ~/Downloads/):
 ```
 cd <path/to/.py/file>
 ```